Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

             Volume Testing - Tests how the system performs with a large amount of data (e.g., 1 million records).

             Scalability Testing - Checks if the system can grow and still perform well when more users or data are added.

+            Usability Testing - Tests how easy and intuitive the app is for real users to use.

+            Compatibility Testing - Ensures the system works on different devices, browsers, or OSs.